MENTOR PROGRAM FOR ADMINISTRATORS

 NORTH COOK ISC MENTORS

 Our mentors are experienced administrators from high-performing Illinois school districts.
-The mentors dedicate time and professional development to assist mentees in fostering positive relationships among their staff and colleagues.
+The mentors dedicate time and professional learning to assist mentees in fostering positive relationships among their staff and colleagues.
 Both instructional leadership and culturally responsive leadership are at the heart of this guidance.
+A focus is placed on the Illinois Performance Standards for School Leaders, as well.
 All mentees are paired with a mentor who has a similar administrative grade-level experience (e.g., early childhood, elementary, middle, or high school).

 Mentors are vetted through a screening process with the Assistant Regional Superintendent.
 See the videos below to learn about the benefits of the NCISC’s Mentor Program for Administrators.